If you’re a fan of broccoli, you probably have to deal with leftover scraps and stems on the regular.

 - Plant sprouted stems in spring based on your last frost date, and plant a second stem in late July to early August (yep- twice a year!).

-- Stake broccoli plants for support with bamboo stakes and garden tape, both of which are available on Amazon.
+- Stake broccoli plants for support with bamboo stakes and garden tape.

 Why Broccoli Deserves a Spot in Your Garden